-Figure 2.4 Block resting on an incline by a rope
+Figure 2.4 Block held motionless on an incline by a rope.

-Draw the FBD of (B) and determine the normal reaction of the incline and the mass of the counterweight (C).
+Draw the FBD of block B and determine the normal reaction force exerted by the incline on block B and the mass of the counterweight C.

 Solution 3.2.
-Figure 2.5a shows the FBD applied at (B) considered as a particle.
-It is subjected to its weight W vertical downward, the normal reaction N of the incline upward and perpendicular to the incline and the tension T of the rope parallel to the incline.
-To reach the mass of (C), one should continue drawing FBD of (P) and (C).
-Figure 2.5b shows the isolated pulley (P) subjected to the tensions of the rope that are the same from each side in order to prevent rotation about the center of the pulley, the normal N' represents the reaction of the pin connecting the pulley to the incline.
-Figure 2.5c illustrates the particle (C) subjected to its own weight W' balanced by the tension T of the rope.
+Figure 2.5a shows a FBD of block B subjected to its weight W, oriented vertically downward, the normal reaction force N exerted on the box by the incline upward and perpendicular to the incline, and the tension T of the rope parallel to the incline.
+To obtain the mass of the counterweight C, we draw the FBD of the pulley P and of the counterweight C. Figure 2.5b shows the isolated pulley P subjected to the tensions of the rope that are the same on each side of the pulley to prevent rotation of the pulley, and the normal force N' is the reaction force exerted by the pin on the pulley.
+Figure 2.5c shows the counterweight C subjected to its own weight W' and to the tension T of the rope.